-Rockford is a city located in Illinois.
-With a 2020 population of 145,020, it is the 5th largest city in Illinois (after Chicago, Aurora, Naperville, and Joliet) and the 181st largest city in the United States.Rockford is currently declining at a rate of -0.52% annually and its population has decreased by -5.14% since the most recent census, which recorded a population of 152,871 in 2010.
-Rockford reached it's highest population of 153,148 in 2010.
-Spanning over 65 miles, Rockford has a population density of 2,253 people per square mile.
+Rockford is a city located in Winnebago County Illinois.
+Rockford has a 2023 population of 145,716.
+It is also the county seat of Winnebago County.Rockford is currently declining at a rate of -0.68% annually and its population has decreased by -2.02% since the most recent census, which recorded a population of 148,719 in 2020.

 It is located in both Winnebago County, where it serves as the county seat, and a small portion of the city is also located in Ogle County.
 By population, Rockford is the third largest city in Illinois, and it is the largest city outside of the Chicago metro area.